kiwigrid/k8s-sidecar/README.md

 - Update/Delete on change of configmap or secret
 - Enforce unique filenames
 - CI tests for k8s v1.19-v1.26
+- Support for base64'd `binaryData` for both `Secret` and `ConfigMap` kinds
+  - Binary data content is base64 decoded before generating the file

 # Usage